siom79/japicmp/src/site/markdown/MavenPlugin.md

 * ignoreMissingClasses: When set to true, superclasses and interfaces that cannot be resolved are ignored.
 Pleases note that in this case the results for the affected classes may not be accurate.
 * skipPomModules: Setting this parameter to false (default: true) will not skip execution in modules with packaging type pom.
 * skip: Setting this parameter to true will skip execution of the plugin.
+* htmlStylesheet: Path to an individual CSS stylesheet for the HTML report.
+* htmlTitle: A title for the HTML report (optional).

 If your library implements interfaces or extends classes from other libraries than the JDK, you can add these dependencies by using the
 &lt;dependencies&gt; element: